DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 In the [upcoming post]({% post_url 2023-06-07-clifford-layers %}), we will discuss how *Clifford algebras* can be used to obtain and generalize properties identical to the complex and quaternion networks discussed here.
 Because of this generalization, we can also go a step further with them and truly encode some geometry into neural networks.
+Let me know in the comments below if you have questions, comments, or ideas worth sharing!

+# Acknowledgments
+I would like to thank Johannes Brandstetter, Marco Federici, and Jim Boelrijk for providing valuable feedback regarding this blogpost series.